Eqrem Vlora

 Eqrem Bey Vlora (1 December 1885 – 30 March 1964) was an Albanian lord, politician, writer, and one of the delegates to the Assembly of Vlorë, which proclaimed the Albanian Declaration of Independence on November 28, 1912.
-He is described as The Last of Beys (Beu i Fundit), the embodiment of the Albanian aristocracy of the time, although he came from a caste founded on the principles of Ottoman military fief.
+He was described as The Last of Beys (Beu i Fundit), the embodiment of the Albanian aristocracy of the time, although he came from a caste founded on the principles of Ottoman military fief.

+Eqrem Bey Vlora used his own flag that he lent to Ismail Qemali.
+The origin of the flag came from Aladro Kastrioti who said he was a descendant of Gjerg Kastrioti Skenderbeg.
+The flag was given to him as a gift to represent the Double Headed Eagle that was raised in Kruje, Albania.
+Eye witnesses say that Ismail Qemali told Eqrem to go back home to Fetch the Double headed Eagle flag when the time came to raise the flag.
+After the flag was lent he asked for it back and told the Qemali household to make a new one, which Marigo Posio made with cheap cloth and stitched by hand.

 Early life

 Eqrem Vlora was born on 1 December 1885, in Vlorë, Ottoman Empire (today Albania), to Syrja Bey Vlora, a diplomat and politician, as well as a member of one of the wealthiest landowning families of the South Albania, and Mihri Vlora, member of one of the prominent families of Central Albania, the Toptani family.
 His uncle, Mehmed Ferid Pasha, served as Grand Vizier of the Ottoman Empire.
 He was related both to Ismail Qemali and also to his main political opponent Esad Pasha, who were both his first cousins from his father's and mother's side respectively.

 Eqrem received his first lessons from private teachers, since his family was relatively wealthy in both the region and throughout Janina Vilayet.
 According to his memoirs written later while living in Austria, he writes that his first teachers were Luigi Beccali, an Italian from Messina, and Mehmet Effendi Lusi who served as imam in Kaninë, a nearby town.
 The latter taught him theology, a subject that was essential for the children of families with such status in the Ottoman provinces.
 He was educated at the Theresianum in Vienna, 1899–1903, and studied law and religion in Istanbul, 1904.

 After working for the Ottoman Foreign Ministry for a time, including a three-month tour of duty at the Ottoman embassy in St. Petersburg in 1907, and years of travel in Europe, Albania and the Orient, he joined his uncle Ismail Qemali in the movement for Albanian independence.
 During these travels he met some of the most important personalities of the time, including Herbert Kitchener, Franz Conrad von Hotzendorf, several Arab sheikhs who would become the monarchs of the Arab countries and also a young lieutenant, Mustafa Kemal, who would eventually become the president of Turkey.
 According to Vlora's memoirs, members of his family were de facto (not de jure) sanjakbeys of Sanjak of Avlona in period 1481–1828.